rokath/trice/docs/TriceUserGuide.md

   | `X` `X`     | 2-byte message, reserved for extensions or user data                                                          |
   | `X` `X` `X` | 3-byte message, reserved for extensions or user data                                                          |

-- In decoded frames >= 4-byte the first 2 bytes are the 14-bit ID with 2 stamp selector bits at the most significant position in the known endianness.
+- In decoded frames with >= 4-bytes the first 2 bytes contain 2 stamp selector bits at the most significant position in the known endianness.
 - The `0` stamp selector is usable for any user encoding.
 The **trice** tool ignores such packages.
+- The `1`, `2` and `3` stamp selector bits are followed by the 14-bit ID.

   | 16-bit groups                      | Stamp Selector (2 msb) | Comment                                                 | Endianness sizes                |
   |:-----------------------------------|:----------------------:|---------------------------------------------------------|:--------------------------------|